 More and more people worldwide are choosing to learn English.
 Recent studies show that there are upwards of 1.5 billion English language learners worldwide.
 This figure covers all ages, from school children and university learners to young professionals and beyond.
 There are considerable benefits to learning one or more languages and English learning can be a particularly high priority for individuals in certain industries and locations.

-Is blended teaching the best learning English method?
+Is blended learning for languages the best learning English method?
 We think it can be incredibly effective.
 Below we’ve set out four key reasons why.

-#1 Blended learning promotes the use of e-learning tools
+#1 Blended learning for languages promotes the use of e-learning tools

 English e-learning language tools can be an excellent way to learn.
-Online learning software offers an abundance of exercises, built in self-assessment tools and revision resources on demand.
+Online learning software offers an abundance of exercises, built-in self-assessment tools, and revision resources on demand.
 Many students find that they learn far better when they are able to use dynamic presentational and online learning tools like these.
+Furthermore, it is also possible to repeat each lesson or exercise as many times as necessary to polish the learning and correct mistakes.
+In language learning, repetition is very useful when it comes to consolidating and revising the new knowledge acquired and there is already software that takes this into account and deals with finding those aspects that present the most difficulties in order to insist on them.

 #2 Blended learning allows students to study on their own terms

 Traditionally most learning has taken place in the classroom.
 Today students have so many resources at their fingertips outside of the classroom that it makes sense for them to be able to tap into these.
-E-learning software makes it possible for students to take total control over much of their own leaning.
+E-learning software makes it possible for students to take total control over much of their own learning.
 They can access it wherever and whenever they choose and are no longer limited to making progress during a small window of classroom time.
+It is the students who decide at what time of the day they advance with the course and without the need to always be physically in the classroom.
+This way, you can make the most of the times that are most convenient for you, like your commute to work or other classes, to connect and move forward with the syllabus.

 #3 Blended learning offers precious face-to-face learning time

 One downside to e-learning is that it can be impersonal.
-Computer software isn’t as good at reading how a learner is doing as a real life teacher.
-Blended learning addresses this by ensuring that learners do get to benefit from presential classes, whether that’s in a traditional classroom environment or in a virtual classroom.
+Computer software isn’t as good at reading how a learner is doing as a real-life teacher.
+Blended learning for languages addresses this by ensuring that learners do get to benefit from presential classes, whether that’s in a traditional classroom environment or in a virtual classroom.
+The new normal the world is facing in the aftermath of the pandemic calls for mixed methods that unload student classrooms while ensuring quality education.

 #4 Blended learning gives valuable personal feedback